swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 variations and make annotations on lines of play.

-Prior to SmartGo, digging into a game or problem required breaking out the goban and working through the variations.
+Prior to SmartGo, digging into a game or problem required breaking out the goban (Go board) and working through the variations.
 Eventually this will become good practice but it requires far more memory dexterity than can be expected from beginners trying to build an interest in the game.
 I can't say enough good things about SmartGo.
 Just get it.